2xic/tinyeth/src/network/journey.md

 So the plan is to make the eip8 communication happen in memory between two "peers", and we should then easily see if there are any obvious problems in the communication state.

+### Day x + 9
+I think RLPX should be mmore or less implemented now.

+Will implement logic for the wire protocol tomorrow, and then I think things should be "nice".